15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 - Email support: [email protected]

-The unified application system screens for both USF and LIHEAP eligibility.
-Application processing requires up to 90 days.
+The unified system screens for both USF and LIHEAP eligibility.
+Processing takes up to 90 days.

 Fresh Start eliminates utility debt for qualifying seniors.
-Accounts with $60 or higher overdue balances receive automatic enrollment.
-The program forgives 1/12 of past-due amounts monthly with timely current payments.
-Participants see complete pre-USF debt elimination after 12 consecutive on-time payments.
+Seniors with overdue balances of $60 or more enroll automatically.
+The program forgives one-twelfth of past-due amounts each month if you make on-time payments.
+After 12 consecutive on-time payments, your pre-USF debt disappears completely.

 Jersey Assistance for Community Caregiving (JACC)

-The Department of Human Services reports 60% of New Jersey seniors prefer aging at home rather than entering nursing facilities.
-Their Jersey Assistance for Community Caregiving (JACC) program supports this choice through personalized home-based care services.
+Most New Jersey seniors prefer aging at home over nursing facilities.
+The JACC program supports this choice by providing personalized home-based care services.

 Care managers develop individualized support plans including: